Executive summary

 Static scanners — the ones that produce most of the MCP directory listings you see today — treat a string match for mcp in llms.txt or a link to /.well-known/mcp.json as a positive signal.
 That's how you end up with directories claiming 10,000+ MCP servers when the actual live count is smaller by an order of magnitude.
 A real check has to open a connection, send {"method": "initialize"}, wait for a protocol handshake, and confirm the server responds with a valid result block citing a protocolVersion.
 Anything short of that is a citation, not an implementation.

 NHS's verify_mcp tool (published as part of the NHS MCP server at nothumansearch.ai/mcp) does exactly this live-probe for any URL you hand it.
-When we recrawled the full index in April 2026 with the probe turned on, the verified-MCP count stayed stable around 575 even as the total indexed population kept climbing.
-The gap between "sites that mention MCP" and "sites that implement MCP" is widening, not narrowing — which is the opposite of what the marketing cycle would have you believe.
+When we recrawled the full index in April 2026 with the probe turned on, the verified-MCP count stayed stable around 456 even as the total indexed population kept climbing.
+The gap between MCP-positive discovery surfaces and endpoints that complete a live handshake is widening, not narrowing — which is the opposite of what the marketing cycle would have you believe.

 This matters for anyone building an agent.
 If you rely on a static MCP directory to decide which tools your agent should discover at runtime, you will waste connections and context tokens on dead endpoints.
-The 90% unverified cohort isn't malicious — it's mostly stale docs, misconfigured reverse proxies, and manifests that reference endpoints the author never actually wired up.
+The 90%+ unverified cohort is not proof of bad faith — it can include stale docs, misconfigured reverse proxies, auth walls, wrong endpoint paths, scanner false positives, and manifests that reference endpoints the author has not wired up.
 But for an autonomous agent, the failure mode is the same: a call that eats latency, fails, and doesn't advance the task.

 Top categories by indexed count